gcassel/IOT/terms/our-channels.md

 #### Notes

 Our channels may include entire systems and platforms which we directly govern.
 However, our channels may also include systems which include some differently-governed channels.
-Therefore, *our channels* functions as the root governance primitive.